bion-slmn/vendor_management-/README.md

 Create a purchase order.

 ### GET /api/purchase_orders/?page_size=<any_number>&page=<any_number>&vendor_id=vendor_id
-Fetch a paginated list of purchase orders with an option to ﬁlterby vendor and options to specify the page size and page number default is page = 1 and page_size=10 if no vendor_id is passed, all the puurchase order will be fetched in bacthes of 10
+Fetch a paginated list of purchase orders.
+You can optionally filter them by vendor and specify the page size and page number.
+By default, the page number is 1 and the page size is 10.
+If no vendor ID is provided, all purchase orders will be retrieved in batches of 10.
+The purchase orders are ordered by the id equivaluent to date creation

 > Example
 ```